zetxqx/gateway-api-inference-extension/site-src/guides/index.md

 === "Agentgateway"

       [Agentgateway](https://agentgateway.dev/) is a purpose-built proxy designed for AI workloads, and comes with native support for Inference Gateway.
       Agentgateway integrates with [Kgateway](https://kgateway.dev/) as it's control plane.
-InferencePool v1.0.1 is currently supported in the latest [rolling release](https://github.com/kgateway-dev/kgateway/releases/tag/v2.1.0-main), which includes the latest changes but may be unstable until the [v2.1.0 release](https://github.com/kgateway-dev/kgateway/milestone/58) is published.
+Follow these steps to run Kgateway with the agentgateway data plane:

       1. Requirements